Life Insurance Lawyer Serving Montana

 We have been able to help many, many beneficiary clients in Montana under these circumstances.
-Most of the time, we investigate and can show that the alleged misrepresentation was not made with the intent to defraud.
+Often when we investigate, we can show that the alleged misrepresentation was not made with intent to defraud.

 If your life insurance claim was denied for misrepresentation, give us a call.

 Life insurance policies list causes of death that are excluded from coverage, and every policy differs.
 Death by acts of war or terrorism and suicide are commonly excluded.
 The bottom line is, if the policyholder’s death is even possibly covered in a written exclusion, the life insurance company will use the exclusion as an excuse to deny your claim.

 If the life insurance company tells you an exclusion allegedly applies to the policyholder’s cause of death, give us a call.
 An MT life insurance lawyer can help you get paid.

 Insufficient Proof of Death

 Every life insurance company requires official proof of the death of the policyholder in order to process and pay a beneficiary’s claim for death benefits.
 Llife insurance companies typically accept proof of death in the form of a certified death certificate, an obituary, or a bill from the funeral home.